SPECIAL DISCOUNT OFFER! $170.00 just type in the code: mycustomfont. Be quick, offer ends Sunday 22 October.

+SPECIAL OFFER!
+To Grab your special offer discounted ticket for only $170.00 just type in the code: mycustomfont.
+Be quick, offer ends Sunday 22 October.
 Are you one of those hopeless aficionados of vintage signage?
 When you travel do you take A LOT of photos of signage? (isn't that all of us).
 Well, maybe it's time you took your collection of vernacular signage and started converting your favorites into a gorgeous custom font of your own?
 Read on to find out how.

 Comprehensive lecture and visual presentation, hand outs and access to the School's library of Type Design books, and specimens.